 The commissioning mother (the kid’s intended mother) has no legal relationship with the child at birth because she is not regarded as the child’s “legal mother.”
 She does not have the authority to decide regarding:

 - Identities and travel documents

 - Social service

 Similarly, because the commissioning mother does not become pregnant, she is not eligible for Maternity Benefits if she is employed or for statutory maternity leave.

 Obtaining legal custody and guardianship of your child

 The Guardianship of Infants Act of 1964 allows the intended father to request guardianship of the kid if he is the child’s biological or genetic father.

 However, even though she is the child’s biological mother, his partner does not immediately have the right to submit such an application.
 Instead, the partner must wait two years if the pair is married or in a civil partnership before requesting guardianship or custody rights.
 These two years will demonstrate to the court that the parent was in charge of the child’s care on a daily basis.

-The surrogacy laws in Ireland further states that the cohabiting partner must wait three years before requesting guardianship or custody if they are not married or in a civil partnership.
+The surrogacy laws in Ireland further state that the cohabiting partner must wait three years before requesting guardianship or custody if they are not married or in a civil partnership.
 The surrogate mother’s status as the child’s legal mother and guardian is unaffected by this.